Become a Biophysical Chemist: Step-by-Step Career Guide

 To be considered for many research positions, biophysical chemists need a PhD degree.
 While there are a few PhD programs in biophysical chemistry, candidates can also opt for a PhD in chemistry and customize their research to focus on their area of interest in biophysical chemistry.
 Research progress and knowledge may be tested through a series of exams.

-- Build a network.
 Students can build a network by joining professional organizations and attending scientific meetings.
 By establishing relationships with peers as well and faculty and other researchers, PhD candidates can gain visibility within the profession.
-Networking may also enhance research opportunities.
+Networking may also enhance research opportunities and career advancement.